-Readings/Discussion: Students will explore the impact of technology on society through a series of readings from the book Blown to Bits, and possibly other sources.
-Each major reading will take place during a two-week timeframe: in the first week, students are expected to read the material and answer "reading reflection" questions in Blackboard; during the second week students will participate in an on-line discussion of the reading with classmates and the instructor, where everyone is expected to contribute to the discussion.
+Readings/Discussion: Students will explore the impact of technology on society through a series of readings from the book Blown to Bits, as well as other sources.
+Each major reading will take place during a two-week timeframe: in the first week, students are expected to read the material and answer "reading reflection" questions in Canvas; during the second week students will participate in an on-line discussion of the reading with classmates and the instructor, where everyone is expected to contribute to the discussion.
 At the end of the on-line discussion period we will have a brief in-class wrap-up discussion.

 Lab Exercises: Lab exercises involve programming in various languages/systems and utilizing a variety of computational tools.
 Student work products include programs that they create, or modifications of programs provided by the instructor.
-Each lab exercise contains some prelab reading (which students should read before coming to lab), some self-test questions to check understanding of the pre-lab reading, the actual activities to perform in the lab, and an explanation of how the lab exercise and concepts fit into the bigger picture of computer science.
+Each lab exercise contains some pre-lab work (which students must do before coming to lab), a short quiz to check understanding of the pre-lab material, the actual activities to perform in the lab, and an explanation of how the lab exercise and concepts fit into the bigger picture of computer science.
 Lab activities will utilize pair programming, where pairs of students work together on a single computer, taking turns as the driver and the navigator.
-At the end of the lab, students will individually take an on-line quiz to test how well they have mastered the concepts in that lab.
-Exercises are concrete demonstrations of topics being discussed, and each lab session will start with a mini-lecture on relevant topics and an opportunity for students to ask questions about the pre-lab reading.
-The final lab sessions will be dedicated to guided work on student projects.
-Lab exercises are available on the class web site, both under "Lab Exercises" and linked from the class schedule.
+After each lab, students will individually take an on-line quiz (due the following Monday) to test how well they have mastered the concepts in that lab.
+Exercises are concrete demonstrations of topics being discussed, and each lab session will start with a mini-lecture on relevant topics and an opportunity for students to ask questions about the pre-lab reading and exercises are available on the class web site, both under "Lab Exercises" and linked from the class schedule.